-Upon successfully defending their proposal, students submit the Doctoral Dissertation Proposal (D-3) Form.
 UGS requires D-3 is to be completed at least 3 semesters before the anticipated graduation semester.
-Students are required to attach the abbreviated proposal (no more than 5 pages plus references) that clearly outlines background information related to the research topic, research question/hypotheses, methods, and statistics/analysis to be used (Refer to the Proposal Guidelines available at: http://gradschool.fiu.edu/documents/Proposal_Guidelines.pdf).
+Students are required to attach the abbreviated proposal (no more than 5 pages plus references) that clearly outlines background information related to the research topic, research question/hypotheses, methods, and statistics/analysis to be used (Refer to the Proposal Guidelines available at: http://gradschool.fiu.edu/documents/Proposal Guidelines.pdf).

-Students who complete the qualification exam can enroll for EEL 7980 PhD Dissertation up to 12 credits per semester.
+Students who have officially achieved candidacy status ("App for Candidacy" item no longer "Pending" in the "To Do List", under the "Tasks" tile, accessible at my.fiu.edu) can enroll for EEL 7980 PhD Dissertation up to 12 credits per semester.
 Please note that, currently, UGS allows tuition waiver for only 3 credits for the students in the candidacy.
 Please consult with your advisor and the GPD if you receive financial assistance and need to take more dissertation credits.